-vi.
-Taking or harmful interference with native flora or fauna vii.
-Collection or removal of anything not brought into the Area by the permit holder
+7(vi) Taking or harmful interference with native flora or fauna

 Taking or harmful interference of native flora and fauna is prohibited, except in accordance with a permit issued under Article 3 of Annex II to the Madrid Protocol.
 Where the activity involves removing or tampering with native flora or fauna, the SCAR Code of Conduct for the Use of Animals for Scientific Purposes should be used as a minimum standard.